The Osmonds: 1959–1970: Early years

 The boys with Andy Williams in 1964.
 From left: Alan, Wayne, Williams, Merrill, and Jay.

 While the Osmond Brothers were working on Disneyland After Dark, Andy Williams's father Jay saw them and was so impressed he told his son to book them on his television show, The Andy Williams Show.
 Andy did, and the Osmond Brothers became regulars on the show from 1962 to 1967, where they earned the nickname "one-take Osmonds" among staff due to their professionalism and tireless rehearsing.
 Donny soon joined them on the show, making the Osmond Brothers a five-member group.
 Marie and Jimmy were also introduced on the show a few years later.
 During this time the Osmonds also toured Europe, performing with Sweden's most popular singer, Lars Lönndahl, and even releasing a single where they sang a Swedish version of "Two Dirty Little Hands" ("Fem smutsiga små fingrar").

 The Andy Williams Show ended its first run in 1967, after which the Osmond Brothers were signed to The Jerry Lewis Show, staying with that show until it was canceled in 1969, after which they rejoined The Andy Williams Show, which had just returned for its second run.
 They soon decided they wanted to perform popular music and become a rock and roll band, prompting them to shed their variety-show image.
 This change was difficult for their father, who was suspicious of rock and roll, but he was persuaded and the boys began performing as a pop band.
 George Osmond used his military training to keep his sons strictly regimented.

 In 1967, the Osmonds had the single "Flower Music" b/w "I Can't Stop" released by UNI Records.
 The song failed to become a hit.
+In 1968, the group signed with Barnaby Records which was founded by Andy Williams.
+They released multiple singles including "Candy Dew".
 The group saw several other singles released over the next four years, failing to score a hit until the 1971 chart debut of "One Bad Apple".